What to Do with a Biology Degree: Career Options and Outlook

 Science journalists can work for newspapers, magazines, websites and radio or TV stations.
 They read scientific journals and press releases to find informative, important stories their readers will enjoy.
 Some work as freelancers, selling stories to multiple publications.

-Between 2010 and 2020, the number of journalists was expected to drop by 6%, says the U.S. Bureau of Labor Statistics.
+Between 2012 and 2022, the number of journalists was expected to drop by 13%, said the U.S. Bureau of Labor Statistics.
 Competition for the remaining jobs, especially at high-profile national publications, should be high.
 Smaller local employers may offer better chances.

 A biology degree, especially with internships or experience in animal care, can be a great first step along the path to become a veterinarian or animal doctor.
 English and communication classes are also important so students can learn to interact with patients' owners.
 After 3-4 years of college, veterinary school lasts four years.
 Students learn about animals' anatomy and physiology, as well as how to diagnose illness and provide appropriate treatments.

-Once someone has become a veterinarian, there are good job prospects for the individual to gain one of those 61,400-and-counting positions.
-That's because the U.S. has only 28 veterinary schools, for a total of about 2,500 graduates emerging each year.
+Once someone has become a veterinarian, there are good job prospects for the individual to gain one of those 62,470-and-counting positions.
+That's because the U.S. has only 30 veterinary schools, for a total of about 2,900 graduates emerging each year**.
 That low number, however, is due to the difficulty of getting into veterinary school, for which competition is very high.

 Related to What to Do with a Degree in Biology